 The Duncan-designed pickups are similar to the Seymour Duncan Antiquity set, though they're a more stripped-down, budget version.
 They still go a long way in creating a great looking guitar that’s hard to distinguish from the Fender version.

-Highlight features would include the dual circuit switching and a vintage, non-locking tremolo.
+Highlight features include the dual circuit switching and a vintage, non-locking tremolo.
 The tone is crisp and warm with a strong resonance, which sounds particularly inviting coming off clean lead melodies and pick scrapes.

 I love this version of the Jaguar for beginners and even intermediate players, especially those of you who are big time Kurt Cobain fans.